What is the fastest way to recover from B12 deficiency?

 4. Address Underlying Conditions

-- Digestive issues such as celiac disease, Crohn’s disease, or low stomach acid can hinder absorption of B12.
+- Digestive conditions like celiac disease, Crohn’s disease, or low stomach acid can impair the absorption of vitamin B12.
 Treating the underlying condition is important for long-term recovery.

 5. Recheck levels